-cription in dialogue with their own religious background and other religious worldviews.
+Religious Education develops students' knowledge and understandings of Christianity in the Catholic tradition, in dialogue with their own religious background and other worldviews.
 It seeks to explore this story within our diverse contemporary culture.
 Religious Education expands students' spiritual awareness and religious identity as well as fostering their capacity to be discerning citizens who think critically and seek truth.
 It challenges and inspires students to be of service to others and engaged members of their community.

-Course Year 9 & Year 10:
+Year 9 & Year 10:

-Units Term 1 Sacred Texts
+- Term 1 Sacred Texts

-Term 2 Beliefs
+- Term 2 Beliefs

-Term 3 Church
+- Term 3 Church

-Term 4 Christian Life
+- Term 4 Christian Life

+Assessment

-Assessment Modes of assessment includes reports, projects and written responses.
+• Modes of assessment includes reports, projects and written responses.